 The Financing Plan provides an allocation for the unitholders.

 EFB Staff Comment: Unclear rationale for why 1 unit is held by BNY as Indenture Trustee; perhaps to ensure alignments of interests.
 Furthermore unclear if BNY would receive proportionate share of return earned by trust.
+In Payment Priority waterfall in Appendix 4 it appears Indenture Trustee will be reimbursed.

 Table 1: Fair Hydro Trust Unitholders